NadiaMaksymchuk/ThreadNet/README.md

 **Important**: Proejct development should take place on [Bitbucket](https://bitbucket.org/).

-It's necessary to add and implement the following functionality:
+Now the project has the following functionality:

 1. Editing/Removing your posts.
 2. Dislikes for posts.